Soon, Robots Will Take Human-like Decisions

 The scientists at the university followed the rodent model with a robot and made it so anxious that it would never cross the room until the robot felt at ease.

 Krichmar and his team were developing some software that mimics the behaviour of the laboratory rat that the team experimented with, using brain hormones dopamine and serotonin.
 By manipulating the rat's pleasure and pain centres, the team hoped to learn enough about the rat's behaviour to turn it into a software programme for their robots.
-The professor believes that making a robot exhibit fear or caution may help it take better decisions.
+The

 The research was presented at the IEEE (Institute of Electrical and Electronics Engineers) International Conference on Robotics and Automation, held in Hong Kong.